 So, what was the impact of the ELD mandate?

 It was thought that there could be a means of measuring the loss of market hours with all carriers using ELDs.

 A survey of Bobit Research reported in March and April 2018 that 29 percent of fleets needed to meet the ELD mandate hadn’t yet done so.

 Find below some aspects particularly affected by the mandate.

 ELD Mandate Impact on Capacity and Productivity of Trucking Companies

-Although this figure may be small, the effects on the industry will likely increase in 2019 and beyond.
+Although this figure may be small, the effects on the industry will likely increase in near future.

 Lower Insurance Premiums

 Increased compliance and driver & vehicle monitoring by implementing the ELD mandate will also lead to safer roadways construction, lower speed limits and accidents, and lower insurance premiums.

 Congestion of Parking Area